 4. Use a scheduler like Buffer

-That’s why social media tools like Buffer are so helpful.
+That’s why social media management tools like Buffer are so helpful.
 With Buffer, I can curate a bunch of great content to share (even retweets) and add it all to a queue that gets dispersed at the best times throughout the day.
 I can control as much or as little of the process that I want, and I can follow up later with stats that show what tweets got the most traction.

 5. A good bio sells

 Writing a strong, descriptive bio has a number of advantages—for you and for the people who follow you.
 For you, a strong bio can lead to more followers and be an ideal way to introduce yourself to others.
 For those viewing your profile, a well-done bio lets them know what to expect if they are to follow you.
 Do the bio right, and you are likely to gain more quality followers.

 My default mode was to write something ambiguously clever.
 I love Twitter bios that make me laugh, but what makes me laugh might not make my neighbor laugh.
 So instead of a laugh, I swallowed my creative ego and went with something more descriptive.

 Neil Patel covered the key ingredients of a Twitter bio in a post here on the Buffer blog.
 These are Neil’s top tips:

 - It’s exciting.
 One word that is not boring.